Matt Davidson (baseball)

-Matthew Glen Davidson (born March 26, 1991) is an American professional baseball infielder for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
-He made his MLB debut with the Arizona Diamondbacks in 2013 and has also played in MLB for the Chicago White Sox, Cincinnati Reds and Oakland Athletics.
+Matthew Glen Davidson (born March 26, 1991) is an American professional baseball infielder for the NC Dinos of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Chicago White Sox, Cincinnati Reds and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Career

 Davidson attended Yucaipa High School in Yucaipa, California.
 He committed to attend the University of Southern California (USC) on a scholarship to play college baseball for the USC Trojans baseball team.
 After graduating from high school, the Arizona Diamondbacks selected Davidson in the first round of the 2009 Major League Baseball draft.
 Davidson signed with the Diamondbacks, forgoing his college commitment.

 Arizona Diamondbacks

 Davidson appeared in 72 games in 2009 for the Yakima Bears.
-In 2010, Davidson played for the South Bend Silver Hawks of the Class A Midwest League, and hit 16 home runs.
-He was promoted to the Visalia Rawhide of the Class A-Advanced California League later that season.
+In 2010, Davidson played for the South Bend Silver Hawks of the Single–A Midwest League, and hit 16 home runs.
+He was promoted to the Visalia Rawhide of the High–A California League later that season.
 Prior to the 2011 season, Davidson was ranked as the 99th best prospect by Baseball America.
 He played for Visalia in 2011.
 Prior to 2012, he was ranked 97th.
-That year, he played for the Mobile BayBears of the Class AA Southern League.
+That year, he played for the Mobile BayBears of the Double–A Southern League.